Why Winter Camping in Ontario Is Awesome

 Snowshoes are available for rent at the park gates for a reasonable price.
 Other Ontario Park locations that offer snowshoe rentals are Arrowhead, Frontenac, Killarney, Pinery, Wasaga Beach and Windy Lake.

-Hiking trails are open during the winter months, depending on skill level and weather, these are mostly manageable, ice grips (ice cleats or crampons) might be required.
+Hiking trails are open during the winter months, depending on skill level and weather, these are mostly manageable, and ice grips (ice cleats or crampons) might be required.

 Nineteen Ontario Parks locations offer cross-country ski trails with 450+ km of trails with about half groomed or track-set.
 Many have warm-up shelters and/or cabins with wood fires and even hot chocolate to warm you up!
 Cross-country ski rentals are available at Arrowhead, Pinery, Wasaga Beach and Windy Lake.